anisbet/pipe/Readme.md

                   'reverse' reverses the column order.
 Exclude will output all columns except those mentioned.
                   The order of the columns cannot be altered with this keyword.
 Once a keyword is encountered (except 'exclude'), any additional column output request is ignored.
-                  Once a keyword is encountered, any additional column output request is ignored.
  -O{[any|cn],...}: Merge columns.
 The first column is the anchor column, any others are appended to it
                   ie: 'aaa|bbb|ccc' -Oc2,c0,c1 => 'aaa|bbb|cccaaabbb'.
 Use -o to remove extraneous columns.
                   Using the 'any' keyword causes all columns to be merged in the data in column 0.